-NOW, THEREFORE, on this 8th day of July, 2010, at a duly called meeting of the Christian County Commission, having received the report and recommendation of the Planning and Zoning Commission, and, after public notice, and in open session, upon motion made by Commissioner Commission and, after public notice, and in open session, upon motion made by Commissioner Commission Grubaugh, the Christian County Commission did vote unanimously to amend the Unified Development Codes for Christian County, Missouri, by adopting amended zoning regulations to be known as the "Zoning Regulations for Christian County, Missouri", for the purpose of regulating the use of land in the unincorporated areas of Christian County pursuant to the provisions of Chapter 64.510 through 64.695 of the Revised Statutes of Missouri to promote the orderly development of the County in accordance with the Comprehensive Development Plan of Christian County as adopted by the Planning Commission and approved by the County Commission, and to effectuate the use of other accepted purposes of zoning.
+NOW, THEREFORE, on this 8th day of July, 2010, at a duly called meeting of the Christian County Commission, having received the report and recommendation of the Planning and Zoning Commission, and, after public notice, and in open session, upon motion made by Commissioner Commission Grubaugh, seconded by Commissioner County Commission did vote unanimously to amend the Unified Development Codes for Christian County, Missouri, by adopting amended zoning regulations to be known as the "Zoning Regulations for Christian County, Missouri", for the purpose of regulating the use of land in the unincorporated areas of Christian County pursuant to the provisions of Chapter 64.510 through 64.695 of the Revised Statutes of Missouri to promote the orderly development of the County in accordance with the Comprehensive Development Plan of Christian County as adopted by the Planning Commission and approved by the County Commission, and to effectuate the use of other accepted purposes of zoning.
 Existing zoning regulations of the Unified Development Code of Christian County, Missouri, are repealed and superceded to the extent of their inconsistency with the Zoning Regulations of Christian County, Missouri adopted this date.